TRT Global - What to know about Israel’s massive strikes on Iran

 The strikes early Friday set off explosions in the capital of Tehran as Israel said it was targeting Iranian nuclear and military facilities.
 Iranian state media reported that the leader of Iran’s Revolutionary Guard Corps and at least four top nuclear scientists had been killed.

-Israel's attack comes as tensions have escalated over Iran’s rapidly advancing nuclear programme, which Israel sees as a threat to its existence.
+Israel's attack comes as tensions have escalated over Iran’s rapidly advancing nuclear program, which Israel sees as a threat to its existence.

 What do we know so far?

-Israel hit nuclear sites and killed the Revolutionary Guard chief along with other senior Iranian officials.
-Israeli leaders said the attack was aimed at preventing Iran from acquiring a nuclear bomb as the country enriches uranium and comes close to a short, technical step away from weapons-grade levels.
+Israel hit nuclear sites, killed Revolutionary Guard chief Israeli leaders said the attack was aimed at preventing Iran from acquiring a nuclear bomb as the country enriches uranium a short, technical step away from weapons-grade levels.

-Iran has long said its programme is peaceful, and US intelligence agencies have assessed Iran was not actively building a weapon.
+Iran long has said its program is peaceful and US intelligence agencies have assessed Iran was not actively building a weapon.

 In a video announcing the military attacks, Israeli Prime Minister Benjamin Netanyahu said the strikes hit Iran's main enrichment site, the Natanz atomic facility, and targeted Iran's leading nuclear scientists.